moxl-420/Makho-Sanni-GB-GBC-GBA-CartReader-V1.1/README.md

 ![This is an image](https://imgur.com/F35PndN.jpeg)

+Below you can see how the bridging should be done depending on your model of oled

 ![This is an image](https://imgur.com/gTi36QQ.png)

 JP2 should be set to GND and JP1 to VCC as show below.
 If yours is switched, you should switch the bridging: